-On October 13, 2006, less than a year after he was charged for "insulting Turkishness" over an interview in which he mentioned the mass killings of Armenians and Kurds, Turkish writer Orhan Pamuk was awarded the Nobel Prize of Literature by the Swedish Academy.
-The event also took place on the same day the French lower house of Parliament voted a bill criminalizing the denial of the Armenian genocide.9
+On October 13, 2006, less than a year after being charged for "insulting Turkishness" over an interview in which he spoke about the mass killings of Armenians and Kurds, Turkish writer Orhan Pamuk was awarded the Nobel Prize of Literature by the Swedish Academy.
+The event also took place on the same day the French lower house of Parliament voted a bill criminalising the denial of the Armenian genocide.9

-The Egyptian newspapers treat the attribution of the Nobel Prize to Orhan Pamuk as a political news underlining conflict between Turkey and Europe without providing opinion articles on it.
-One newsfeed contends that the "West" adopted an "unexpected gesture" towards Turkey by awarding a Turkish writer a prize for his criticism towards Turkey's historical policies against Armenians and practices against Kurds (2006A1).
-Two Egyptian newspapers' reports indicate that the prize was awarded to Pamuk after the drop of his judicial pursuit in Turkey that is used by the EU against Turkey in the accession negotiations (2006A2; 2006 A3).
+Egyptian newspapers treat the attribution of the Nobel Prize to Orhan Pamuk as political news underlining conflict between Turkey and Europe.
+One newsfeed contends that the "West" adopted an "unexpected gesture" towards Turkey by rewarding a Turkish writer for his criticism of Turkey's historical policies against Armenians and practices against Kurds (2006A1).
+Two Egyptian newspapers' reports indicate that the prize was awarded to Pamuk after the drop of his judicial pursuit in Turkey, which the EU instrumentalises against Turkey in the accession negotiations (2006A2; 2006 A3).

-The Georgian texts also represent the event mostly as a political one.
-The texts point out the writer had some troubles with the Turkish government and the judiciary.
-He was accused because of his comments on the Armenian genocide and repression of the Kurds.
-Turkey is portrayed as being inferior to Europe, because the accusation was deemed an unfair reaction and a violation of human rights, especially in the EU.
-In 2006G4 Pamuk is perceived as the only one in Turkey, who dares to speak widely about the killings of Armenians during the First World War and Kurds' partisan fighting, and who would be punished if European countries had not expressed their disapprobation of Pamuk's prosecution.
-In the Georgian sources the case of Orhan Pamuk and the Turkish government's decision to sue him in the court is mostly viewed as Europe keeping its distance from Turkey.
-The texts point out that the event was unfair and unacceptable for Europe.
-Therefore, there is a divergence between Turkey and the EU.
+The Georgian press also presents the event as chiefly political.
+The texts place a premium upon the writer's troubles with the Turkish government and the judiciary as a result of his comments on the Armenian genocide and repression of the Kurds.
+Turkey is portrayed as being inferior to Europe, because the accusation was deemed an unfair reaction and a violation of human rights..
+Pamuk is perceived as the only one in Turkey who dares to speak extensively about these issues, and would be punished, had European countries not expressed their disapprobation (2006G4).
+In Georgian media, Pamuk's Nobel Prize, considerably overshadowed by his prosecution, is viewed as Europe keeping its distance from Turkey.